rickstoolbox2014/vnsmtpd/README.md

 Very nice smtp server.

 Key features:
-* is a small, multithreaded server written in C;
+* is a small, multithreaded MTA server written in C;
-* is a mail receiving MTA server;
-* adheres to the RFC standards;
+* it adheres to the RFC standards;
 * all currently used SMTP verbs are implemented;
 * dead verbs are left out;
 * is delivering messages in Maildir format;